AtaruOhto/ns-node-jwt-auth-sample/README.md

 ## Prerequisite

-In order to run this example, MySQL server is needed to be run.
+In order to run this example, MySQL server is needed to be run and database named 'sample' created before.
 Install MySQL and edit the following MySQL connection code in the *index.ts* if needed.